Communere/communere.github.io/_posts/2020-08-08-Vue-The-Learning.md

 readingtime: 20m
 ---

 Vue.js is an open-source model–view–viewmodel JavaScript framework for building user interfaces and single-page applications.
 It was created by Evan You, and is maintained by him and the rest of the active core team members coming from various companies such as Netlify and Netguru.
+(I just copied this from wikipedia)

 In this article, I'll go through creating a Todo application with 3 boards (Todo, Doing and Done).

 Note: This article is for those who are already pretty familiar with node.js and javascript frameworks such as React or Angular.

 Note2: I will also not go through too much details as to how or why things do other things.
 For that, you can probably read here [https://vuejs.org](https://vuejs.org)

 <img src="/images/vue/demo.gif">